LT-IntroToAI-SY2526/assignment-1-TomaSinanski/a1_writeup.md

 After completing your problems, reflect on:

 1. **What was your initial experience with Python?** How did it compare to other programming languages you've used?
+It was pretty good.
+I took some getting used to as a long of things are simpler and require less syntax.
+Before this I had used Java, Processing JS, and HTML.
+Python has been most close to Java but the syntax in noticably simpler.
 2. **How did you use AI effectively?** Give specific examples of good prompts you used and what you learned from the responses.
+I used AI when i wasn't fimiliar with syntax and the functionality of python.
+For example, I needed AI to explain how to create a for loop and I asked it for specific details and I got all the syntax I need along with how it works.
+It also gave me useful hints when I didn't know what logic to use when solving some of the harder questions.
 3. **What concepts were most challenging?** How did AI help you understand them?
+The most challenging for me was the syntax since Im very used to Java.
+AI helped me learn it initially but I got good just by practicing.
 4. **What did you learn about collaborating with AI?** What strategies worked best for learning rather than just getting answers?
+I learned that it is most useful for hints instead of answers as then I'm forced to learn instead of just finishing the problem without retaining anything.